-When the person accused of relationship violence is a student, the ISU Student Conduct Code (ISUPP # 5000) is used to adjudicate the complaint.
+When the person accused of sexual violence or misconduct is a student, the ISU Student Conduct Code (ISUPP # 5000) is used to adjudicate the complaint.
 The process and procedures are described in detail in Article IV.
 A summary of the process and procedures are included here.

-When the person accused of relationship violence is an employee (faculty, staff, or administrator) the University relies on the process and procedures set forth in the following policies:
+When the person accused of sexual violence or misconduct is an employee (faculty, staff, or administrator) the University relies on the process and procedures set forth in the following policies: